-Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., and Desert Companion
+Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., & Desert Companion

 Please Note: This page discusses government fees and taxes, for attorneys’ fee click here.

-The flat fees we charge upfront for our timeshare and set aside probates (estate value is less than $100,000) include any of these additional fees just discussed, along with postage and copying charges.
+The flat fees we charge upfront for our timeshare and set aside probates (estate value is less than $100,000) include all of these additional fees just discussed, along with postage and copying charges.
 For probates of estates worth $100,000 or more, where we don't get paid in advance, we will simply pay and pass on to the estate any of these fees.

 In the spring of 2019 the Court changed to automatically accepting for e-filing all documents, rather than waiting for a human to review the filing before accepting it.
 If upon later human review the Court doesn't like a filing it takes corrective action.
 We see this when we notice a Hearing.
 The new system automatically "gives us" the requested Hearing Date but we know that the Court may at a later date, usually with a day, e-mail us a new later Hearing Date if the the calendar was full on the date we requested.
 There are other reasons that the Court could revoke or modify a filing that was automatically accepted.